robinfrancis186/community_web/WALKTHROUGH.md

     - **New Message**: "+" button opens a user search modal to start a new DM.
     - **Real-time**: Messages update automatically using Supabase Realtime subscriptions.
 - **Backend**: Uses a `channel_members` table to track DM participants and secure RLS policies.

+### Public Profiles
+View other users' details and connect.
+- **Access**: Click on a user's name or avatar in the Chat interface.
+- **Features**: Shows avatar, name, role, campus, and social media links.
+Includes a "Send Message" button.

 ## Verification Steps